brandonrq506/tanstack-query-os-be-b/README.md

 # Tanstack Query - Open Space Backend

-This is the frontend code for the Tanstack Query Open Space.
+This is the backend code for the Tanstack Query Open Space.
 Downloading this should only be necessary if the Open Space has ended and the Heroku API no longer exists.

 ## Setup Instructions